 In truth, they are not alone.
 Infertility is rising globally, and most starkly in modernized societies, as broadly our fertility has dropped over the last 50 years.
 As scientists rush to understand the cause, individual couples struggling to achieve pregnancies face the worst of it.
 Why is this happening to us?
 What do we do next?

 The key word here is us.
-Most causes of infertility are explained by both a male and female factor.
+Most causes of infertility are explained by both male and female factors.
 Neither person is entirely infertile, but rather both have a condition, often correctable, that makes them individually less fertile, and as a couple unsuccessful with natural pregnancy to date.

 For men, sperm health and performance can be affected by a myriad of factors.
 While a physical exam and genitourinary tract history are important, more often issues arise from the presence of sperm and their quality.
 Issues including varicoceles, previous infections, hormonal imbalances, environmental exposures, and congenital variants in development can all contribute.

 What Do We Do Next?